 Here in the US, I'm working on similar issues, but I've grown to realize that things tend to work a little differently.
 We need a different approach.
 It's the same company, of course, but we need to act locally, with the local cultural sensitivities in mind.
 One pattern simply does not fit all.
 Diversity here has its own dynamismーthere are always new and varied points of view, all anchored in our history here in the US.
 We have grown differently in different regions, and this is all related to the economic, social, and political environment of each country, as well as the availability of technology and the channels we have chosen for growth in each region.

 CV: It sounds like you really have a lot on your plate!

 KK: Absolutely!
 First of all, this is an orchestration of effortsーthere is no single formula for success.
-In our efforts to design a healthy and sustainable corporate culture of innovation, we have found it extremely effective to help our international associates understand and embrace SHAZE, our corporate philosophy.
-SHAZE, to us, is an illustration of the ideal company, the business we all want to nurture, cherish and leave behind for future generations of Murata people.
-We have translated it into more than ten languages and shared with our colleagues working overseas.
-SHAZE is visibly displayed at our overseas offices and is introduced to newcomers through local on-boarding processes.
+But we've found it extremely effective to help our international associates understand and embrace SHAZE, our corporate philosophy.
+SHAZE, to us, is an illustration of the ideal company, the business we all want to nurture, cherish and leave behind for future Murata generations.
+We've translated it into more than ten languages and shared it with our colleagues overseas.
+SHAZE is visibly displayed at our overseas offices and introduced to newcomers through local on-boarding processes.

 In addition to this, we have created a short SHAZE movie, workshops and seminars around the world.
 There are constant video messages from top executives emphasizing the importance of basing business judgment and daily operations in this philosophy.
 SHAZE is universal and easy to understand.
 It is, therefore, both important and easy to connect it with our work.